In my unending mission to improve myself, I constantly pummel myself with this phrase: never enough.

 I didn’t do enough.

 While the good thing is that it reminds me to never become complacent, telling myself all the time that it’s never enough can be very exhausting.
 And frankly, there are times when I just want to curl up in a ball and not do anything at all, paralyzed by this fear that I am setting myself up for a landslide of failures.

 Sometimes I wonder how my mom did it.
-I remember this one night, while I was still young, when she was talking to me: "Sometimes I feel weak too, you know?"
+I remember this one night, while I was still young, when she told me: “Sometimes I feel weak too, you know?”

 It was weird and somewhat disconcerting to see her that way.
 There was my mother, who always seemed to know what she was doing, admitting that she wasn’t as strong as I imagined her to be.

 It’s easy to box people into certain facets that we see of them.
 I’ve always known my mom as this stern, impenetrable, invincible force that held the world together.
 She got shit done.
 That may have meant, at times, that she was emotionally inaccessible, but perhaps that was how she made things happen.